merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 SRR31805816
 ```

-Make sure you get the {% include ARTIFACT name='workflow-config' %} file for the workflow, using the flag `--get-default-config`, and modify it to your liking.
-Then simply run the workflow:
+You can use the program {% include PROGRAM name="anvi-run-workflow" %} with the anvi'o workflow [sra-download](https://anvio.org/help/main/workflows/sra-download/) to download all of these metagenomes by simply including a path for the `SRA_accession_list` variable in the workflow config file to point to a text file (i.e., `SRA_accession_list.txt`) with accession IDs above after generating a default worklfow contig:

 ```bash
 anvi-run-workflow -w sra_download -c config.json